xperrylinn/cellular-automata-molecular-dynamics/README.md

 ![Neighborhood types](./neighborhood_types.png)
 The rule applied to each cell in a state transition function contains the domain specific knowledge of how a cells state should be updated given the states of the cells in its neighborhood.
 For example, one common rule is the __majority rule__ which is a rule where a cell will change its state to the mode of its neighboring cell states.

-CA provide a powerful tool for modeling complex systems because they the
+CA provide a powerful tool for modeling complex systems because it allows the modeling of nonlinear spatio-temporal dynamics as well as the ability to solve problemsn in a non linear interactions between neighbors cells as well as the ability to

 ### Depdencies